dbutz/SchoolSite-Pro-Docs/redistricting/createPlan/choosePlan.md

 # Create a new redistricting plan
 To begin a new redistricting plan, on the SchoolSite ribbon, click Create, then Plan.

 ![Plan](planImages/plan.png)

+The Create dockpane will display.

 ## Types of redistricting plans
 There are three types of plans that can be created in SchoolSite Pro: